rayokota/hgraphdb/README.md

 ### Caching

-HGraphDB supports two kinds of caches, global caches and relationship caches.
+HGraphDB provides two kinds of caches, global caches and relationship caches.
 Global caches contain both vertices and edges.
 Relationship caches are specific to a vertex and cache the edges that are incident to the vertex.
 Both caches can be controlled through `HBaseGraphConfiguration` by specifying a maximum size for each type of cache as well as a TTL for elements after they have been accessed via the cache.
 Specifying a maximum size of 0 will disable caching.

 ### Lazy Loading